-At a minimum, the background check will include a criminal history check as well as verification of social security number.
-Verification of previous employment, verification of education, motor vehicle checks and credit checks may also be required.
+For all new employees, the background check includes a criminal history check, previous employment, verification of education as well as verification of social security number.
+Verification of motor vehicle, motor vehicle checks, and credit checks may also be required.

 How does the University protect an individual's right to privacy?

 For background checks conducted by Yale’s vendor, HireRight, Human Resources serves as the office of record for the background check results and maintains strict confidentiality.
 Departments do not receive any details of the background check, only a notification of whether the results do or do not meet Yale policy.

 What does a pre-employment screening check consist of?

 The standard pre-employment screening will include, but not be limited to, a social security verification, criminal history check, employment verification and an educational verification.
 Motor vehicle and credit checks may be required based on position descriptions and job requirements.